The Trends in Healthcare Payments Eleventh Annual Report: 2020 is now available for download.

 Trends in Healthcare Payments Through the Years

-For the past decade, the Trends in Healthcare Payments Annual Report has been published for the purpose of objectively educating the market and promoting awareness, change and greater efficiency.
+For more than a decade, the Trends in Healthcare Payments Annual Report has been published for the purpose of objectively educating the market and promoting awareness, change and greater efficiency.
 These trends highlight quantitative data derived from the InstaMed Network and feature qualitative, proprietary, independently gathered survey data from consumers, providers and payers nationwide.
 Trusted third party sources are also used to analyze the market from the perspective of all stakeholders – consumers, providers and payers.

 The previous reports are available for download below: